paul-bennett/juggle/src/main/resources/README.md

 Omitting `-p` and omitting `-r` will list all methods in the JDK.
 While marginally interesting, the output is rather too long to be helpful!
-(This is also very slow unless you tweak the sort options; see below.)

 If Juggle can't find classes that you mention in `-p` or `-r` arguments, it emits a warning and treats them as if you specified `Object` instead.
 This